An epicurean adventure to: South Africa

 - Using a large heat-proof spoon, immediately start spooning hot oil onto the top of the vetkoek.
 This will help it puff up beautifully.

-- When the top of the vetkoek has puffed up, flip the vetkoek over.
-Fry it until the bottom is a rich, golden brown.
-Flip it over again and fry the top half until it's the same colour.
+- When the top of the vetkoek puffs up, flip it over and fry until the bottom is a rich, golden brown.
+Flip it back and cook the top until it matches the color of the bottom.

 - If the vetkoek browns too quickly and the oil is bubbling too ferociously, turn the heat down slightly.
 Pro tip: You may notice the oil will bubble a lot when you drop a new piece of dough into it and then quiet down to very few bubbles after about 2 minutes.
 This is expected, don't be tempted to turn the heat up thinking it's not hot enough.